 Tyson eventually closed several slaughterhouses after thousands of their employees contracted the coronavirus, and dozens died.
 The lawsuit alleges about 1,000 employees at the Waterloo plant got the virus, killing five of them.
 Imagine the frustration of the plant managers who had picked a number well above 1,000.
 If only the plant could have stayed open a few more weeks.

 Employees further allege that Tyson managers misinformed them about the pandemic’s nature and the severity of its risks.
-They also allege supervisors required them to work long hours in cramped conditions without the necessary protective gear.
+They also contend supervisors required them to work long hours in cramped conditions without the necessary protective gear.

 Republicans want to protect companies like Tyson Foods.